paulfranco/FragmentDemo3/README.md

 1. Using the Bundle Object
 2. Using the Fragment Object

-This is a practice project for passing data using the Bundle Object
+This is a practice project for passing data using the Bundle Object.

+The Bundle Object is usually used to pass Primitive Data Types (String, int, float, long)